Overview

 Download the App

-4. Open the app, go to settings, and log in using your club credentials.
-These are the same credentials (email and password) used to access the Results Portal.
-Contact SplitFast if you have not yet received your login details.
+- Open the app.
+You can start recording results immediately in Local Mode, or go to Settings and sign in with your club credentials to use Portal Mode.
+Portal credentials are the same email and password used to access the Results Portal — contact SplitFast if you have not yet received your login details.

-Before the carnival, ensure the following has been completed in the Results Portal:
+In Portal Mode, before the carnival ensure the following has been completed in the Results Portal:

 Tip: Setting up the meet in the portal the evening before the carnival means the app will have everything ready to go on the morning.
 See the SplitFast Administrator User Guide for portal setup instructions.